AndrewHanSolo/CMP/README.md

 - Seamless addition of new measurements

 ##Installation and Dependencies
 CMP is stable on Windows 10, Ubuntu 14.04, and Fedora 24.
 The core library runs with Python 3.5.2, but the TrackMate and mock-data scripts are in Python 2 and IJM, respectively.

-Dependencies
+CMP is stable on Windows 10, Ubuntu 14.04, and Fedora 24.
+The core library runs with Python 3.5.2, but the TrackMate and mock-data scripts are in Python 2 and IJM, respectively.

+Install the following dependencies (for python3)
 - numpy 1.8.2
 - xlsxwriter 0.5.2
 - scipy 0.13.3
 - matplotlib 1.3.1

+Set your data import, save, and analysis output paths in ExampleDriver.py.
+Run the script, which analyzes a pre-imported mock experiment set that was generated from the pipeline.

 ##Getting Started
 ###Obtaining track data from time lapse images and importing to CMP